Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Results and Discussion

-are truncated at a finite $p_{\max}$ in the numerical implementation.
-The first two visible families, $p=1$ and $p=3$, are the most important for the present discussion because they are the most spectroscopically accessible and also the ones in which the interplay between bilayer symmetry, asymmetry, and family-dependent bright-dark reorganization is easiest to interpret.
-The cavity transmission is computed from Eq.~\eqref{eq:S_bilayer_exchange_reduced_main}, and we first compare the one-film exchange spectrum, the symmetric bilayer spectrum, and an asymmetric bilayer spectrum within the same reduced framework.
+We now apply the reduced multimode theory (Sec.~\ref{subsec:exchange_reduced}) to the exchange-driven regime.
+Here, each odd standing-spin-wave family ($p \in \{1, 3, 5, \dots\}$) forms its own double layer bright and dark channels.
+For identical films ($d_1=d_2=d$), we truncate the mode series at a finite $p_{\max}$ and focus on the most spectroscopically accessible families, $p=1$ and $p=3$.

-Figure~\ref{fig:exchange_spectra} and \ref{fig:exchange_spectra_asym} summarize these reduced $J\neq 0$ spectra.
-In these calculations, we used an exchange constant $J = 3 \times 10^{-16}$~m$^2$ \cite{Serga2010YIGMagnonics} and phenomenologically introduced a family-dependent inter-layer coupling $J_{\text{int}}^{(p)} = J_{\text{int}}^{0}/p$ with a base value $J_{\text{int}}^{0} = 12$~MHz.
-The cavity parameters were set to match the $n=3$ mode with $\omega_{c,3}/2\pi = 9.84$~GHz and $\kappa_{c,3}/2\pi = 1.44$~MHz \cite{Cao2015ExchangeMagnonPolaritons}.
-The coupling strength for each film $\nu$ is scaled as $g_{3,\nu}^{(p)} = g_{\text{ref}} \sqrt{d_\nu} / p$, where the reference coupling is $g_{\text{ref}}/2\pi = 28$~MHz.
-The single-film panels provide the baseline standing-spin-wave magnon-polariton structure, showing that the thinner film is dominated by the lowest visible family, while the thicker film supports a denser and more structured set of exchange-induced resonances.
-When the bilayer is made symmetric, the resulting spectra display stronger bright-family anticrossings than the one-film reference, consistent with the collective bright enhancement discussed earlier in the macrospin limit.
-Figure~\ref{fig:exchange_spectra_asym} shows the asymmetric condition, where an additional middle feature develops between the two main peaks.
-Within the reduced model, this extra feature is the exchange-sector analogue of the dark-derived branch already discussed in Sec. \ref{subsec:results_asym_dark}: it is absent in the symmetric limit but acquires finite cavity visibility once the two films are made inequivalent through a differential bias field as Eq. (\ref{eq:deltaB_asym_results}).
+Figures~\ref{fig:exchange_spectra}, \ref{fig:exchange_spectra_asym}, and \ref{fig:exchange_family_linecuts} summarize the reduced $J\neq 0$ spectra.
+We used an exchange constant $J = 3 \times 10^{-16}$~m$^2$ \cite{Serga2010YIGMagnonics} and phenomenologically introduced a family-dependent inter-layer coupling $J_{\text{int}}^{(p)} = J_{\text{int}}^{0}/p$, where $J_{\text{int}}^{0} = 12$ MHz represents the spacer $s$.
+The cavity targets the $n=3$ mode with $\omega_{c,3}/2\pi = 9.84$~GHz and $\kappa_{c,3}/2\pi = 1.44$~MHz \cite{Cao2015ExchangeMagnonPolaritons}.
+The film-cavity coupling is scaled as $g_{3,\nu}^{(p)} = g_{\text{ref}} \sqrt{d_\nu} / p$, with $g_{\text{ref}}/2\pi = 28$~MHz.
+Additionally, we apply a $1/p$ scaling to the interlayer coupling ($J_{\text{int}}^{(p)}$) and the film-cavity coupling strength ($g_{3,\nu}^{(p)}$) to ensure that the splitting of higher-order modes remains spectrally resolvable and does not prematurely collapse into the broad FMR region.
+Compared to the single-film baseline [Figs.~\ref{fig:exchange_spectra}(a,c)], the symmetric double layer exhibits stronger bright-family anticrossings [Figs.~\ref{fig:exchange_spectra}(b,d)].
+Under an asymmetric field [Figs.~\ref{fig:exchange_spectra_asym}], an additional middle feature emerges.
+As discussed in Sec.~\ref{subsec:results_asym_dark}, this feature is the exchange-sector analog of the dark-derived branch, acquiring finite cavity visibility once the symmetry is broken via Eq.~\eqref{eq:deltaH_asym_results}.